BuyerProject/Steam-Buyer.su/README.md

         }
     }
 Parameters:
+Additional authorization method:
+Instead of steam_refresh_token you can pass two parameters store_steam_login_secure && community_steam_login_secure Steam has separated access tokens.
+Or you can simply pass steam_refresh_token.

  * steam_refresh_token (required): A token for temporary access to your account login.steampowered.com
  * apikey (required): Your key that you received inside the telegram bot